a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop, ensure it copies itself to RAMCard.
 Open the RAM Disk volume.
 Open the Desktop folder.
 Apple > Control Panels.
 Drag Apple.Menu from the Desktop folder to the Control.Panels window.
 Verify that an alert is shown that an item can't be movied or copied into itself.

-* Launch DeskTop, ensure it copies itself to RAMCard.
-Preview an image file.
+* Invoke DESKTOP.SYSTEM, ensure it copies itself to RAMCard.
 Quit DeskTop.
 Restart DeskTop from the original startup disk.
 Eject the startup disk.
-Preview an image file.
-Verify that the file can be previewed, and no prompt for the startup disk is shown.
+Special > Format a Disk.
+Verify that no prompt for the startup disk is shown.
+* Invoke DESKTOP.SYSTEM, and hit Escape when copying to RAMCard.
+Once DeskTop has started, eject the startup disk.
+Special > Format a Disk.
+Verify that a prompt to insert the system disk is shown.

 * Boot to BASIC.SYSTEM (without going through DESKTOP.SYSTEM first).
 Run the following commands: `CREATE /RAM5/DESKTOP`, `CREATE /RAM5/DESKTOP/MODULES`, `BSAVE /RAM5/DESKTOP/MODULES/DESKTOP,A0,L0` (substituting the RAM disks's name for `RAM5`).
 Launch `DESKTOP.SYSTEM`.
 Verify the install doesn't hang silently or loop endlessly.